 Menu

-FREE PRESCRIPTIONS for people Over 65 years or Childern under 14 years, those with community services cards or prescription subsidy cards on all fully funded medicines.
+FREE PRESCRIPTIONS for people Over 65 years or Children under 14 years, those with community services cards or prescription subsidy cards on all fully funded medicines.

 Note: Non-funded prescriptions from Private Specialists AND Dentists are still charged.